ibecav/ibecav.github.io/_posts/2019-04-18-ancova_example.md

 here](https://ibecav.github.io/CGPfunctions/articles/Using-Plot2WayANOVA.html).
 I’m going to assume you’re comfortable with a basic ANOVA although you’re welcome to review the vignette if that’s helpful.
-So let’s load the libraries 9i suppressed all the messages here), and check out the structure of the dataset.
+So let’s load the libraries (I suppressed all the messages here), and check out the structure of the dataset.

 ``` r